Procurement, tenders and contracts

 - Don't include publicity or promotional material in your submission unless you are asked to do so.

 - Keep electronic copies of all submissions.
-You will be able to cut and paste answers into future Councils' Supplier Selection Questionnaires and Invitation to Tenders and save time.
+You will be able to cut-and-paste your answers into future Councils' Supplier Selection Questionnaires and Invitation to Tenders and save time.

 - Do ask for feedback if you are unsuccessful, it will help you with the next tender.